cloudlinux/kuberdock-docker/docker/man/docker-network-create.1.md

 When you create a network, Engine creates a non-overlapping subnetwork for the network by default.
 This subnetwork is not a subdivision of an existing network.
 It is purely for ip-addressing purposes.
-You can override this default and specify subnetwork values directly using the the `--subnet` option.
+You can override this default and specify subnetwork values directly using the `--subnet` option.
 On a `bridge` network you can only create a single subnet:

 ```bash